 This means you can still earn some money and be considered to have a low income.

-Savings Credit is a weekly payment for people who saved some money towards their retirement (for example in a personal pension).
+Savings Credit is a weekly payment for people who saved some money towards their retirement (for example, in a personal pension).
 If you reached State Pension age on or after 6 April 2016, you may not be able to get the Savings

 You do not pay tax on Pension Credit.

 People who get Pension Credit can also apply for a loan to help with mortgage interest payments.
 We have more information about getting help with housing costs.